tlegoc/DuoBoloNetwork/README.md

  ## The Game

+### Connection
+When launching the game for the first time, you will have to create an account (you can input any email it's not important)
+Once registered, you can connect and press Find match to queue in the matchmaking.
+When enough players are queued, the button will turn grey and the text will indicate Match found. you just need to wait a few seconds for the server to start.
+The game will open by itself.
+### In game
+Controls are :
+- **WASD** for **left/right/forward/backward**
+- **Q/E** for **up/down**
-It's played with **WASD** for movement and **left click** to shot a ball.
+- **left click** to shot a ball.
-Hitting a cube with a ball and making it fall off the platform will make it disappear.
+The objective is to hit cubes and make them fall off the platform.
 The last person hitting the cube will score it.
+The game lasts 2 minutes.
+Once the 2 minutes elapsed, simply press F5 on the launcher to update.
+If you click on your profile icon you can check your statistics.

 # Folders